anaconda/renovate-config/README.md

 * Sets the timezone to UTC (`timezone`)
 * Runs before 6am UTC each Monday (`schedule`).
 This timeframe makes renvoate run outside of business hours for both our US and European teams.

+### Anaconda extensions

+For specific usage that is not default in renovate, check the [`docs`](docs) folder for the type of file or dependency you want to update.
+There’s for example some configuration that allows you to update arbitrary dependencies in Dockerfiles and there might be more to come.

 ### Team/project presets

 You can add presets to this repository.
 Please name them accordingly, e.g. `infrastructure.json` for an infrastructure team specific config.
 To ensure global defaults are included, please extend the `default.json` in that preset.
 If you want to add another label, your config could look like this: